dan-v/rattlesnakeos-stack/FLASHING.md

 Enable the developer settings menu by going to `Settings -> About device` and pressing on the build number menu entry until developer mode is enabled.

 Next, go to `Settings -> Developer` settings and toggle off the `Enable OEM unlocking` setting.

+<b>Note: I think it's important to mention that disabling OEM unlocking does significantly increase the security of your device, but it also increases potential for bricking your phone.
+If you somehow manage to get the device into a non booting state while OEM unlocking is disabled AND you lose the generated signing keys, you wouldn't be able to generate a new valid image to get your phone booting and it would essentially be bricked.</b>